OSInside/kiwi/doc/source/working_with_images/custom_partitions.rst

    the *end* of the disk.

      A built image can be resized by using the `kiwi-ng image resize` command and set a new extended size for the disk.
-See KIWI commands docs :ref:`here <db_kiwi_image_resize>`.
+See {kiwi} commands docs :ref:`here <db_kiwi_image_resize>`.

 Custom Partitioning at Boot Time
 ++++++++++++++++++++++++++++++++

-Adding additional partitions at boot time of KIWI images is also possible, however, setting the tools and scripts for doing so needs to be handled by the user.
+Adding additional partitions at boot time of {kiwi} images is also possible, however, setting the tools and scripts for doing so needs to be handled by the user.
 A possible strategy to add partitions on system area are described below.